Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-The hiring process can be tedious, often requiring quite a bit of legwork from your human resources team.
-For example, you must create an accurate job description, post it on applicable job boards, filter resumes, screen and interview job applicants and then, ultimately, select the best candidate for the job.
+The hiring process can be tedious, often requiring significant legwork from your human resources team.
+For example, you must create an accurate job description, post it on applicable job boards, filter resumes, screen and interview applicants, and ultimately select the best candidate for the job.
 But how do you determine who the best candidate is?
-While many employers place high importance on an employee’s skill set and experience, experts find that this may not always be the best way to evaluate and compare job candidates.
+While many employers place a high priority on an employee’s skills and experience, experts suggest this may not always be the most effective way to evaluate and compare candidates.

 Reasons to hire for attitude over experience